TransMux/TorchMiner/README.md

 TorchMiner is designed to automatic process the training ,evaluating and testing process for PyTorch DeepLearning,with a simple API.

 You can access all Functions of MineTorch simply use `Miner`.

-## Project ToDo
- [!] compatible with paddlepaddle

- [!!!]
-Test Cases

- [!]
-Add A thread to accept CLI input when training

- [] Move Miner Options to yaml File, Add Config Class

- Now Plugins only supports output functions, they can't modify or change the data of the Miner class.Any Ideas?
-I am glad to know.

- [] Write about my design concept